 The County Court is the principal trial court in Victoria.
 The Criminal Division has jurisdiction to hear all indictable offences except for treason, murder and related offences.

 The majority of serious indictable offences committed in Victoria are dealt with in the Criminal Division.
-His Honour Judge Gamble is the head of the Criminal Division.
+His Honour Judge Mullaly is the Head of the Criminal Division.
 The Criminal Division deals with a broad range of criminal matters under both Victorian and Commonwealth legislation, including serious theft, armed robbery, aggravated burglary, drug trafficking, sexual offences, fraud and dishonesty offences, culpable driving and serious assaults.

 The Criminal Division’s workload is made up of a range of hearings including: